Rippling/OpenAPIDocs/docs/b-Partners.md

 | Webhook URL   | *Optional* One Webhook URL: a Production Webhook URL. _Note, Rippling does not support Webhooks on our staging environment._                 |
 |Scopes   |*Required* The permission scopes that your application will require.
 Customers installing your application will need to authorize the application to access these scopes on their behalf.

 As noted, you will need to provide Rippling with your application scopes.
 These scopes are transparently displayed to Rippling customer's that choose to install the application.
-Each required scope should be explicitly listed in the following form.
+Each required scope should be explicitly listed in the following format.

 - employee
 - employee:workEmail
 - employee:title

-For more information on Rippling scopes, please see [here]().
+For more information on Rippling scopes, please see [here](https://rippling.stoplight.io/docs/rippling-api/docs/e-Scopes.md).

 ### Build the Integration